samarth8392/CircONTrack/docs/pipeline_overview.md

 - Filters based on minimum coverage depth (default: 5x)

 **Implementation Logic Assessment**:

-✅ **Sound Logic**: This approach leverages the fact that circular DNA elements often show increased coverage due to their amplified nature.
+This approach leverages the fact that circular DNA elements often show increased coverage due to due to rolling circle amplification.
 The fold-enrichment calculation provides a normalized measure that accounts for varying sequencing depths across samples.

 ### 2. Junction Detection